-Have you not yet launched a blog for your business?
-What are you waiting for?
+Have you launched a blog for your business?
+If not, what are you waiting for?
 If it's justification you need, then look no further.
-Here are 31 updated benefits associated with blogging for business.
+Here are 31 benefits associated with blogging for business to help motivate you.

 Why Blog?
 Here are 31 Benefits Associated with Blogging for Business